jonaird/demo_app/README.md

 which enables Swift.

-This creates a Flutter project (with a demo flutter app inside it that you don't need).
-The main Dart file defines asynchronous methods that you can call in your Flutter app.
+This creates a Flutter plugin project (with a demo flutter app inside it that you don't need).
+The main Dart file defines asynchronous methods that you can call in your Flutter app once your import the plugin.
 These methods are linked to Java and Swift code depending on the platform which is found in the ios and android folders.

 You can check all that including the Java/Swift code in `plugins/demo_plugin`